dragonwasrobot/dragonwasrobot.github.io/content/categories/musings/shippers-and-theory-builders.md

 or concepts.

-This excerpt has been popping up in my mind recently, when looking at the current discourse surrounding AI-Assistance in software development, and I believe it captures an unarticulated aspect of this discourse: the clashing of archetypes.
+This excerpt has been popping up in my mind recently, when looking at the current discourse surrounding AI-Assistance in software engineering, and I believe it captures an unarticulated aspect of this discourse: the clashing of archetypes.
 Given that mathematics and software engineering both involve solving hard problems and discovering the underlying model, I thought it worth mimicking